- Cancer Information

 - Plan respite care in advance so you can have a break.

-- Look after your health and wellbeing by eating well, seeing your doctor when you need to and trying to get enough sleep.
+- Look after your health and wellbeing by eating well, seeing your doctor when you need to and trying to get enough sleep each night.

 - Try some complementary therapies, such as massage, relaxation or meditation.
-Call 13 11 20 for more information and audio recordings.
+For relaxation exercises, listen to our Finding Calm During Cancer podcast.
+Call Cancer Council on 13 11 20 for information and support.

 - Shop online to save time and energy.